autocontracts/permissioned-blocks/whitepaper.md

 <b>Permissioned Blocks</b> - A figurative representation of a private block of data being shared with an authorised user.
 </p>

-Permissioned Blocks can be used in two modes:
+There are two categories Permissioned Blocks can be applied:
-- To secure <b>smart contract</b> information - input values and calculation results of smart contract functions.
+- To secure <b>smart contract</b> state information - internal state information recorded during a blockchain transaction.
 - To secure <b>digital content</b> attached to a smart contract - E.g. Legal documents, music, video...etc.

 The blockchain used and described in this white paper is the Ethereum blockchain.
 However, the modular and decoupled design of Permissioned Blocks, means that the technology can be used with any blockchain that has smart contract capabilities (is a turing complete virtual machine[[9]](https://en.wikipedia.org/wiki/Turing_machine)).